neondatabase/website/content/docs/guides/autoscaling-guide.md

 Neon's Autoscaling feature dynamically adjusts the amount of compute resources allocated to a Neon compute endpoint in response to the current workload, eliminating the need for manual intervention.
 This guide demonstrates how to enable _Autoscaling_ in your Neon project.

-_Autoscaling_ is a [Neon Pro plan](/docs/introduction/pro-plan) feature.
-Pro plan users can enable Autoscaling for a new project, for an existing project, or for an individual compute endpoint. _Autoscaling_ is supported with both read-write and read-only compute endpoints.
+_Autoscaling_ is a [Neon Pro Plan](/docs/introduction/pro-plan) feature.
+Neon Pro Plan users can enable Autoscaling for a new project, for an existing project, or for an individual compute endpoint. _Autoscaling_ is supported with both read-write and read-only compute endpoints.
 Read-only compute endpoints enable Neon's [Read replica](/docs/introduction/read-replicas) feature.

 ## Enable Autoscaling for a new project